billgraziano/xelogstash/README.md

 ### Running as a service
 In order to run this as a service, complete the following steps

-1. `xewriter -service install` will install XEWriter as a service
+1. `sqlxewriter -service install` will install as a service named `sqlxewriter`.
+You can find it in the list of services as "XEvent Writer for SQL Server".
 1. Configure the service to auto-start
 1. Update the service to run as a service account.
 This service account should have `VIEW SERVER STATE` permission on each SQL Server it polls.
 1. Reset the permissions on the `xestate` directory and ALL files in that directory to grant the service account write permission